GPMP/n8n-node-notificacoes-inteligentes/README.md

 **How to use:**
 Select "Remove Leads from List", fill in the List ID and the Lead IDs to remove, and execute.

+#### Delete List
+Permanently removes a list from the system.

+**Required Field:**
+-   **Lead ID:** Identifier of the list to be removed.

+**Note:** System-generated lists cannot be deleted via the API.
+Only lists of the dynamic type — that is, lists created separately — can be deleted.

+**How to use:**
+Select "Delete List", enter the List ID, and execute.
+A confirmation message will be displayed if the operation is successful.

 ### Special Fields
 -   **Include Relationships:** Allows bringing additional details about the list or the leads within it, such as origin and quantity.
 -   **More Properties:** Use to filter lists that contain leads.